Chair: Kevin Weinfurt, Emily O’Brien

 Patient-reported outcome (PRO) data are defined by the FDA as “any report of the status of a patient’s health condition that comes directly from the patient, without interpretation of the patient’s response by a clinician or anyone else.”
 These data are increasingly used to inform and guide patient-centered care, clinical decision-making, and health policy decisions and are an important component of many of the Collaboratory’s Demonstration Projects.

-The PRO Core works closely with the Collaboratory to create guidelines and define best practices with respect to
+The Patient-Centered Outcomes Core works closely with the Collaboratory to create guidelines and define best practices with respect to

 Selecting, compiling, and curating the most appropriate PRO measures (and stimulating the development of new instruments when new solutions are needed)